SSWConsulting/SSW.Rules.Content/rules/testtesttest/rule.md

 <!--endintro-->

-Markdown not shown in the blurb
+Markdown not shown in the blurb small change to rule.

 ![](404-bg.png)